Be Okay: Content

 According to Billboard.com, song is one that mixes an effervescent, melodic chorus with equally upbeat lyrics It was described as a "sun-kissed, feel-good jam that will help you get over your end-of-summer blues" by the Huffington Post.

 Background

 After releasing their first EP known as With Love in November 2013, which included their first single "Be Okay", things began to move quickly for Oh Honey.
 Sirius XM added Be Okay to their rotation.
 Not long after, Atlantic Records found the band and Oh Honey became a part of their record label in February 2014.
 With Love - EP was re-released on March 25, 2014 under the Atlantic Record label.

 In other media

-"Be Okay" was featured and covered by the cast of Glee on episode 13, known as "New Directions", of season 5.
+"Be Okay" was featured and covered by Naya Rivera and Lea Michele in "New Directions", the thirteenth episode of Glee's fifth season.
 It was also featured on an exclusive music video sung along to by the cast of Red Band Society as a preview for the premiere of the show.
 A short clip of the song can be heard in a Chili's commercial that debuted near the end of 2014.